On Choosing the Poems and Letter

 Dickinson copied this poem into Fascicle 30 in the 18th place.
 While Franklin dates it to the second half of 1863, Johnson dates it to 1862.
 It expands on the motif of seeing faces we have explored in these poems from the suggestion in Dickinson’s fifth letter to Higginson, with the added attraction of a reference to “Circumference,” one of the most potent terms in Dickinson’s lexicon.

 At the outset, a sunset confers “An ignorance … upon the Eye.”
-The variant "impotence" makes this statement even strong.
+The variant "impotence" makes this statement even stronger.
 It might mean that an ordinary viewing of this daily image of glory, one that encompasses “Territory,” “Color,” and “Circumference,” does not expand or enlighten the physical eye/I but rather “decays” it.
 The speaker suggests that our viewing of a sunset is like a face-to-face meeting with the “Omnipotence” of a divine force, and in this meeting our face proves “inferior.”
 What comes to mind is Moses on Mount Sinai asking to see God's glory, to which God replies:

 "I will make all My goodness pass before thee; and I will proclaim the name of the Lord before thee, and will be gracious to whom I will be gracious, and will show mercy on whom I will show mercy."